 IUCN Red List Assessment VULNERABLE (2018)

-Range Description: This species is distributed in the Atlantic Ocean in the west from northeastern Florida, south along the U.S., throughout the Gulf of Mexico and Caribbean Sea, and along South America to Santa Catarina, Brazil.
+Range Description: This species is distributed in the Atlantic Ocean from northeastern Florida, south along the U.S., throughout the Gulf of Mexico and occurs Caribbean Sea, as well as along South America to Santa Catarina, Brazil.
 In the eastern Atlantic, it occurs along West Africa from Senegal to Cabinda, Angola (for map and countries see IUCN Red List Assessment).
 Occurs down to about 50 m.

 Species Summary: The goliath grouper is widely distributed and inhabits hard reef structure and mangrove areas.
-Adults are often associated with offshore rocky reefs, occasional coral reefs, wrecks, artificial reefs and oil platforms.
-While mangroves are the primary juvenile habitat, small fish are also observed on adjacent inshore structured habitats, such as seagrass, tide pools, shallow rocky areas, jetties and docks, returning to ‘home’ sites in nearby mangroves at low tide.
+Adults are often associated with offshore rocky reefs, coral reefs, wrecks, artificial reefs and oil platforms.
+While mangroves are the primary juvenile habitat, small fish are also observed on inshore structured habitats adjacent to mangroves, such as seagrass, tide pools, shallow rocky areas, jetties and docks, returning to ‘home’ sites in nearby mangroves at low tide.

 This species primarily consumes fishes, crabs and crustaceans, generally lower trophic level species.
 Maximum total length is 250 cm.
-Species longevity, as determined by otoliths, is at least 37 years and age of first maturity is about 6 years.
+Species longevity, as determined by otoliths (small ‘earbones’ that can be used to age some fish, much like the rings that form in tree trunks), is at least 37 years and age of first maturity is about 6 years.
 It is the largest grouper in the western Atlantic, reaching over 2 m in length and nearly 450 kg in weight.
-Both juveniles and adults have limited home ranges, within which they exhibit some degree of territoriality, displaying to intruders with an open mouth, quivering body and a booming sound generated by muscular contractions of the swim bladder.
+Both juveniles and adults occupy home range areas, within which they exhibit some degree of territoriality, displaying to intruders with an open mouth, a quivering body and a booming sound generated by muscular contractions of the swim bladder.

-The species reproduces in small (fewer than about 150 adults) aggregations at the same locations, including wrecks, each year, generally from August to mid-October (with some temporal variation) in relatively shallow (10-50 m) waters.
-Adults can migrate up to 500 km to spawning sites as determined from tagging studies.
+The species reproduces in small (fewer than about 150 adults) aggregations at the same locations, including shipwrecks, each year, generally from August to mid-October (with some temporal variation) in relatively shallow (10-50 m) waters.
+Adults can migrate up to 500 km from areas of residence to spawning sites, as determined from tagging studies.

-Males and females have similar coloration except during the spawning season when males can take on a courting pattern and there are subtle colour changes.
-Unlike many other groupers, this species appears to be gonochoristic, although its sexual pattern has yet to be studied in detail.
-During the spawning aggregations, which can be dramatic and are attractive to divers who are willing to pay to visit them, males and females interact and are often readily filmed and photographed.
+Males and females have similar coloration except during the spawning season when males can take on a courting pattern and when subtle colour changes occur.
+Unlike many other groupers, this species appears to be gonochoristic (separate sexes), although its sexual pattern has yet to be studied in detail.
+During the spawning aggregations, which can be dramatic with large numbers of large fish gathering in a small area, and are attractive to divers who are willing to pay to visit them, males and females interact and are often readily filmed and photographed.

 https://www.youtube.com/watch?v=UgjuNpPAJoA : 1.34 minutes